The content has been loaded.

 Accessible playgrounds

-An accessible playground in Welten with playground equipment that children with disabilities can also use.
-And with adapted paths so that people who use an aid can move through the playground more easily.
+An accessible playground in Welten with play equipment that children with disabilities can also use.
+And with adapted paths, so that people who use mobility aids can move around the playground more easily.
 In the coming years, Heerlen wants to make all playgrounds more accessible.

 More accessible buildings

-Think of BMV Molenberg and Schunck, but also buildings of small entrepreneurs in the city.
-Here, for example, the sidewalk has been adapted, steps made more visible or push buttons placed on doors.
-And we are also involved in new construction plans, for example at the Bekkerveld child center, the BMV Heerlerbaan, Mijn Spoor after-school care center and the Paulus School.
+Think of BMV Molenberg and Schunck, but also buildings belonging to small businesses in the city.
+Here, for example, the pavement has been modified, steps have been made more visible, or push buttons have been installed at doors.
+We are also involved in new construction plans, for example at Kindcentrum Bekkerveld, BMV Heerlerbaan, Buitenschoolse Opvang Mijn Spoor, and the Paulusschool.

-Students figured out which public restrooms are accessible for municipality .
-Through the national app "High-Need," you can find out where to go to the restroom when the need is high.
+Students have researched which public toilets are accessible for the municipality.
+Using the national app'HogeNood', you can find out where to go to the toilet when nature calls.

-For people with disabilities, however, it is not yet obvious to find suitable sports and exercise facilities nearby.
-Through Everyone Can Sport Parkstad we want to give disabled sports a better and more prominent place.
+However, it is still not easy for people with disabilities to find suitable sports and exercise facilities nearby.
+Through Iedereen Kan Sporten Parkstad (Everyone Can Play Sports Parkstad), we want to give disabled sports a better and more prominent place.
 Check out the website iedereenkansporten.

-The municipality encourages adapting workplaces to accommodate disabilities.
-The Employers Service Point (WSP) actively educates employers.
+The municipality encourages the adaptation of workplaces to accommodate disabilities.
+The Employer Service Point (WSP) actively provides information to employers.
 The municipality and the UWV provide job coaching for job seekers.
 The target is to create 150 additional workplaces.
-More information can be found on the Sprinc website .
+More information about this can be found on the Sprinc website .